 The room is quiet and exactly how she left it when she laid down to sleep last night.
 But everything is so blurry.
 Her body is numb.
 She hears her breathing at the wrong times.
 The sudden retrieval has desynched her senses and probably corrupted the temp files in her omni filter.
 That can be fixed later.
 All that matters is that she is awake now.
 The nightmare’s over.
 That’s all it was.
 Just a bad dream.

 Two more soft knocks on the front door.

 Squinting through the morning light, Cat stumbles to her feet and clumsily navigates the mess on her bedroom floor.
 Swallowing to moisten her painfully dry throat, Cat leans through the frame of her bedroom door and into Stack’s adjoined office.

-Rain audibly beats against windows as Cat wobbles towards the front entrance.
+Rain audibly beats against glass as Cat wobbles towards the front entrance.
 She rubs her eyes and peers ahead but sees no one standing behind the frosted glass.
 Is her sense of hearing this corrupted?
 She’s so sure she heard knocking.
 Isn’t that what woke her up?
-Maybe her eyes are the problem.
+Or maybe her eyes are the problem.
 Cat turns the brass knob of the front door.
+The lock clicks open.

 But it’s not her ears, it’s not her eyes, and it's not Stack because suddenly gliding into view on the other side of the frosted glass is a red silhouette.
 Cat leaps back with a gasp, covering her mouth to block a scream.
 She still hears one in her head anyway.
 It’s the same scream the GAIT stowed away in her mind as she exited her nightmare, if she even exited it at all.
 Retrieved from her memory, however, the scream is now only a whisper.